- The John Johnson Collection of Printed Ephemera

 If you are an individual located in the UK you can access the John Johnson Collection via the UK free access link on the index page.

 The Bodleian Library and ProQuest welcome feedback on the John Johnson Collection.
-Please contact us with your comments and queries.
+Please send us your comments and queries via the "Contact Us" link.